LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 <!-- TODO: Add reference back to Assignment 0 -->

-Before diving into your tasks, review Assignment 0 for details on running the autograding tests for this assignment.
-This assignment has multiple tests, and we highly recommend the following workflow:
+Before diving into your tasks, review Assignment 0 for details on running autograding tests in C#.
+This assignment has multiple tests, and we recommend the following workflow:

-1. Write the code for the task, verifying manually that it works by running the `TechJobsConsoleAutograded` project.
+1. Write the code for the task, verify manually that your code works by running the `TechJobsConsoleAutograded` project.
 1. When you think you've completed a task, run the individual test that corresponds to the task.
-1. If the test fails, review the test output and go back to your code to try to fix it.
+1. If the test fails, review the test output and go back to your code to fix the bug.
 1. Once the single test passes, run *all* of the tests to make sure you didn't break any tests that previously passed.
 1. Repeat this process until all tests pass.